 Let There Be Life (Exodus 20:13)

 Before we look at how to do this, it’s important to understand what this verse doesn’t prohibit.
 The word murder is a specific one.
 The language in which this was written – Hebrew – had seven words for killing.
-The one that’s recorded here is one carries the idea of intent and premeditation.
+The one that’s recorded here is one that carries the idea of intent and premeditation.
 This verse isn’t about capital punishment – although there are other verses that cover that topic.
-This verse isn’t about most types of war.
+This verse isn't about most wars.
 It’s not about killing animals.
-It’s not about defending your home from night-time burglars.
-It is about using violence intentionally to murder.
-It’s a verse that applies to self-murder, or suicide, to murder itself, as well as to being an accessory to murder.
+It’s not about defending your home from nighttime burglars.
+It concerns the deliberate use of violence for murder.
+The verse relates to suicide, murder, and being an accomplice to murder.
 It’s a verse that has implications for all of us.

-This verse isn’t just about killing someone.
-It’s also about our attitudes.
+This verse goes beyond merely depicting an act of violence; it carries a deeper significance.
+It's about our attitudes.
 Clarence Darrow once said, “I haven’t killed anybody, but I’ve read a whole lot of obituaries with glee.”
 I’m like that.
-We don’t actually kill people externally, but we’re not exactly said when bad things happen to them.
-Murder isn’t just an action.
+We don’t actually kill people externally, but we’re not exactly sad when bad things happen to them.
+Murder is more than just an act.
 It’s an attitude.

 How can I preserve life within the family?
 How can I fulfill the sixth commandment in my family?
 Three ways: